 - Difficulty getting up when sitting or lying down

 - Your dog may growl or show some aggression when you pick him up or handle him.
-Especially if this is new behavior.
+Pay attention, especially if this is new behavior for your dog.

 - You notice personality changes in your Bichon Frise.

 - Your dog whimpers or whines when you touch her

 Diet and Weight

 - Not eating all his food or eating it more slowly.
 This could be because reaching down to eat his food is putting stress on your dog’s neck.

 - Weight gain because your Bichon is not very active anymore

 Who Gets Arthritis?